 The Stunning Transformation Of Kat Dennings

-Kat Dennings is often described as an example of the timeless Hollywood actress.
+Kat Dennings is often described as an example of the timeless Hollywood actor.
 With her pale face, dark cascading hair, and signature red lip, her dramatic retro look is hard to forget.
-Dennings has made a career out of playing the quirky indie girl in projects like Nick & Norah's Infinite Playlist and 2 Broke Girls, but her long list of achievements demonstrates her true range.
-The actress has appeared in comedies like The 40-Year-Old Virgin, The House Bunny, and Raise Your Voice and superhero action flicks like Thor.
-In 2021, she returned to her role from Thor, Darcy Lewis, in Marvel's Disney+ show WandaVision.
+Dennings has made a career out of playing the quirky indie girl in projects like "Nick & Norah's Infinite Playlist" and "2 Broke Girls," but her long list of achievements demonstrates her true range.
+The actor has appeared in comedies like "The 40-Year-Old Virgin," "The House Bunny," and "Raise Your Voice," as well as superhero action flicks like "Thor."

-With so many extraordinary roles under her belt, it's hard to imagine Dennings as a young girl with big dreams of Hollywood or as a struggling actress.
+With so many extraordinary roles under her belt, it's hard to imagine Dennings as a young girl with big dreams of Hollywood or as a struggling actor.
 However, the star hasn't always had an easy journey and has learned some lessons about herself and her career along the way.
 Here is the stunning transformation of Kat Dennings.

 Kat Dennings had a very eccentric upbringing

 Kat Dennings grew up in the suburbs of Philadelphia as the youngest of five.
 Her mother, a poet, and her father, a scientist, decided to homeschool Dennings, and she finished high school at the age of 14.
 Dennings and her siblings were not allowed to watch TV as children.
 Instead, they were raised on old Hollywood musicals.
-As she told The New York Times, one of her favorites was the 1935 Fred Astaire musical Top Hat.
-Apparently, Bernadette Peters and Madeline Kahn are her favorite actresses to this day.
+As she told The New York Times, one of her favorites was the 1935 Fred Astaire musical "Top Hat."
+Apparently, Bernadette Peters and Madeline Kahn are her favorite actor to this day.

 Not only was her family a little eccentric in how they raised their children, but her family home was apparently haunted.
 As Dennings told The A.V.
 Club, "I grew up in a house that was built in 1694, and it was haunted."
 As she went on to explain, bizarre, spooky things would happen like lights turning on and off and objects moving across the room.
-"It sounds so crazy, but I swear — you could ask my father, who is 89 who saw some s***," she said.
+"It sounds so crazy, but I swear — you could ask my father, who is 89 who saw some [stuff]," she said.
 It's safe to say that Dennings had a pretty unusual upbringing!

 Kat Dennings was a goth when she was a kid

 As an adult, Kat Dennings became known for her glamorous, old Hollywood look.
 However, as it turns out, she had a slightly different style as a child.
-In an interview on Conan, Dennings confessed that she went through a serious goth phase when she was young.
+In an interview on "Conan," Dennings confessed that she went through a serious goth phase when she was young.
 "I was kind of obsessed with The Addams Family, and I went through a phase where I thought I was Wednesday Addams," she revealed.
-She went on to explain that she introduced herself to people as "Wednesday" and that she even slept with her arms crossed over her chest.
+She went on to explain that she introduced herself to people as Wednesday and that she even slept with her arms crossed over her chest.
 "I was very dramatic," she concluded.

 In 2014, Dennings posted a hilarious photo on Instagram of an old diary entry from when she was 8 years old, and her gothic personality definitely shines through.
 "I'm Bord!"
 Dennings wrote, misspelling "bored."
 At the end of the page, she even wrote, "I'm Bord to Death!
 Take me now Lord!"